awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

    </powershell>
    ```

-   *bucket\-name* is the name of the Amazon S3 sds\-s3\-latest\-bucket\-name bucket that contains the AWS CodeDeploy Resource Kit files for your region\.
+   *bucket\-name* is the name of the Amazon S3 bucket that contains the CodeDeploy Resource Kit files for your region\.
 For example, for the US East \(Ohio\) Region, replace *bucket\-name* with `aws-codedeploy-us-east-2`\.
 For a list of bucket names, see [Resource Kit Bucket Names by Region](resource-kit.md#resource-kit-bucket-names)\.

 1. From the same directory where you created the `instance-setup.sh` or `instance-setup.txt` file, you call the run\-instances command to create and launch the Amazon EC2 instance\.

    Before you call this command, you need to collect the following:
    + The ID of an Amazon Machine Image \(AMI\) \(*ami\-id*\) you use for the instance\.
 To get the ID, see [Finding a Suitable AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)\.
    + The name of the type of Amazon EC2 instance \(*instance\-type*\) you create, such as `t1.micro`\.
 For a list, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
-   + The name of an IAM instance profile with permission to access the Amazon S3 bucket where the AWS CodeDeploy agent installation files for your region are stored\.
+   + The name of an IAM instance profile with permission to access the Amazon S3 bucket where the CodeDeploy agent installation files for your region are stored\.

      For information about creating an IAM instance profile, see [Step 4: Create an IAM Instance Profile for Your Amazon EC2 Instances](getting-started-create-iam-instance-profile.md)\.
    + The name of an Amazon EC2 instance key pair \(*key\-name*\) to enable SSH access to an Amazon EC2 instance running Amazon Linux, Ubuntu Server, or RHEL or RDP access to an Amazon EC2 instance running Windows Server\.